michaelnisi/troubled/data/posts/2018/podest.md

 - Synced Playback Resuming
 - iCloud Sync of Queue and Subscriptions

 Visit the App Store for details.
-Cool to finally being able to say that for my own app 🤗
+Feels good to finally say that for my own app 🤗

-What a ride.
+Was it easy?
+Hell no!

 Diversity results in progress.
 Always reinvent the wheel!
 That’s how we learn.

 There were plenty podcast players, but no podcast browser.
 Try it and tell me what you think.

+Vive les podcasters.